DakobedBard/dsi-spark/individual.md

    2012,4,AA,12478,12892,-4.00,0.00,-21.00,0.00,0.00
    ```

-6. Use `filter` to filter out the line containing the column names.
+6. Use `filter()` to filter out the line containing the column names.
+Split that line on ',' to get a *list* of column names (you'll need these column names in the next step).

 7. Write a function, `make_rows()`, that takes a line as an argument and returns
    a dictionary where the keys are the column names and the values are the